 Karen and her husband, Cameron, are the proud parents of two adult sons.
 Together, the family is very active in supporting the visual arts in Houston and they enjoy traveling around the world.

 What originally inspired you to join the Monarch board and why did you become involved with Monarch Institute Board of Directors?

 One of my sons began attending Monarch in 2010.
 From day one, I have been inspired by the innovative mission, passion and dedication of the faculty and professional educators.
-Through my son and other learners, I have seen amazing development and growth that impacts not only the individual, but the entire family, and in turn, the greater community.
+Through my son, and other learners, I have seen amazing development and growth that impacts not only the individual, but the entire family, and in turn, the greater community.
 Monarch’s focus on the whole child and the desire to help that individual to a position of self-determination, to not create a self-contained community for Monarch learners, but to create opportunities for the learners to get out and contribute to the Houston community inspires and motivates me daily.
 My trail from parent to member of the Board of Trustees, began with involvement with the faculty and asking lots of questions.
 After a few years, I was asked to participate with a Strategic Planning weekend and, later, to join the Institutional Advancement - Marketing Committee.
-In the fall of 2015 I was invited to join the Monarch Board of Trustees, and without hesitation, said yes.
+In the fall of 2015, I was invited to join the Monarch Board of Trustees, and without hesitation, said yes.
 Being able to contribute to, and help this fine organization, is an honor and a role I take with great seriousness.
-My son’s future depends on it as well as that of many other learners to come!
+My son’s future depends on it, as well as that of current and future learners to come!